lukas-manduch/tools/scratch/rasbi/README.rst

 Other types are used only in cicumstances, where interpreter cannot operate anyways.
 E.g. during parsing, building ast or memory management.

+..
+        Printf implementation was impossible, due to variadic arguments Getting argv must be written in assembly

+	Custom memory manager implementation

+	Assoca